Cron Expression Parser & Generator

 What is a cron expression?

 A cron expression is a string of 5 fields (minute, hour, day of month, month, day of week) that defines a recurring schedule.
-It's used in Unix/Linux cron jobs, CI/CD pipelines, and scheduled tasks.
+It's used in Unix/Linux cron jobs, CI/CD pipelines, Kubernetes CronJobs, and cloud schedulers like AWS EventBridge.

 What does * mean in a cron expression?